AniqaRaouf/Assessment-for-Redux-Toolkit/README.md

 # Assessment
-if you have any questions , contact at sheikhaniqa143@gmail.com Hello This is my assessment code contains following requirements.
+if you have any questions , contact at sheikhaniqa143@gmail.com

 Test Requirement Question:
 As part of our evaluation process, we'd like you to complete a coding task using React Native.